A Brain-Inspired Sequence Learning Model based on a Logic: Methods

-In sequential learning, a representation should be highly contextual.
-In HTM theory, a representation under a certain context is modeled by \textit{mini-column}\cite{buxhoeveden2002minicolumn} of neocortex -- a collection of neurons in several mini-columns constitute a distributed representation, \textit{i.e.}, the whole collection represents a single object, while each component, within the collection, is involved in several objects' representations\cite{hawkins2016bami}.
-However, despite of the biological-plausibility, there seems to be no strong reason why SDR is necessary for intelligence.
-At the same time, how to deal with uncertainty is a challenge in this model\cite{hawkins2016seq-mem}.
-In principle, a collection of \textit{neurons} in SDR is equivalent to a \textit{concept} in NAL.
-We believe the most critical intuition in HTM's \textit{temporal memory} model is that a \textit{column} is a collection of representations under multiple contexts, and each \textit{neuron} in a column is a representation under a certain context.
-It is natural to think if we could use a single \textit{node}, instead of multiple \textit{nodes}, as a representation, simultaneously preserving the intuition of \textit{temporal memory} in HTM.
-From another perspective, each \textit{concept} in NARS (Non-Axiomatic Reasoning System)\cite{hammer2016opennars}, an AGI system based on NAL, is \textit{weakly contextual}, meaning that what \textit{concept} to be activated is determined by the overall status of the system, while it is not determined directly by what is activated at present.
-As a result, we agree that NARS is good enough at modeling consciousness\cite{wang2020consciousness}, however, it still needs to be improved for sequential learning.
-By exploiting the logic part of NARS, namely NAL, a representation can work with uncertainty, and new representations can be derived via well justified logical rules, promising the interpretability of the model.
+In sequence learning, a representation should be highly contextual.
+However, despite of the biological-plausibility and robustness, there seems to be no strong reason why \textit{sparse distributed representation} (SDR) is necessary for intelligence.
+In the meanwhile, how to deal with uncertainty is a challenge in HTM~\cite{hawkins2016seq-mem}.
+In principle, a collection of \textit{neurons} in SDR is equivalent to a \textit{concept} in Non-Axiomatic Logic (NAL)~\cite{wang2013nal} in some sense.
+I believe the most critical intuition in HTM is that a \textit{mini-column} involves a collection of representations under multiple contexts, and each \textit{neuron} in a \textit{mini-column} is highly related to a certain context.
+It is natural to think if we could use a single \textit{neuron} or \textit{mini-column}, instead of multiple ones, as a representation, simultaneously preserving the intuition in HTM.
+From another perspective, each \textit{concept} in Non-Axiomatic Reasoning System (NARS)~\cite{hammer2016opennars}, an AGI system based on NAL, is \textit{weakly contextual}, meaning that what \textit{concept} to be activated is determined by the overall status of the system, while it is not determined directly by what is activated at present.
+As a result, it is possible that that the current NARS is a good model of consciousness~\cite{wang2020consciousness}, however, it still needs to be improved for \textit{sequence learning}.
+By exploiting the logic part of NARS, namely NAL, the model proposed can work with uncertainty, and new representations can be derived via well justified logical rules, promising the interpretability of the model.